ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 Search Recipes Complex

 Search through hundreds of thousands of recipes using advanced filtering and ranking.
-NOTE: Since this method combines searching by query, by ingredients, and by nutrients in one endpoint.
+NOTE: This method combines searching by query, by ingredients, and by nutrients into one endpoint.

 ### Example